Title

 $149

-By comparison, the BASIC is not as inefficient and requires much less voltage to get going than the CL750 but my assumption that it would show up a lot more noise than the CL750 did not pan out with showing great control on noise from the ALO Audio V5 portable tube amp.
-I would say the 108dB rating with a plus or minus 3dB is more to the minus than plus side.
+By comparison, the BASIC is not as inefficient and requires much less voltage to get going than the CL750 but my assumption that it would show up with a lot more noise than the CL750 did not pan out with showing great control on noise from the ALO Audio V5 portable tube amp.

 Whilst both exhibit a boosted low end the BASIC is the darker smoother sounding of the two with better sub-bass presence and power and a thicker note, especially in the mids where the CL750 dips even more than the BASIC with a thinner note.